dyc3/senior-design/weekly-reports.typ

 - Integrate the `Default` visualization into a grafana panel
 - Determine how information will be passed from the load balancer to the visualizations
 - Create a monolith discoverer for docker-compose environments
-- make monolith ids constant across the system instead of being generated on connect
+- Make monolith ids constant across the system instead of being generated on connect
-- fix misc bugs in the load balancer
+- Fix misc bugs in the load balancer

 == Week Report 13 (12/13/2023) <report-w13>